franpanteli/CodingNomads-python-101/README.md

 As part of this course, I wrote technical articles detailing some of my Python projects.
 These articles provide project walkthroughs, code explanations, and lessons learned.

 ### 1. [How I Built a Screenshot Mover With Python](https://dev.to/fran_panteli/how-i-built-a-screenshot-mover-with-python-14i6)
-In this article, I explain how I automated file organization by creating a Python script that moves `.png` files into a dedicated subdirectory.
+In this article, I explain how I automated file organisation by creating a Python script that moves `.png` files into a dedicated subdirectory.
 Key topics covered include:
 - Using `pathlib.Path` for cross-platform file and directory manipulation
 - Iterating through files with `iterdir()` and filtering by file extension
 - Moving files using the `rename()` method